minqiaowang/work-with-db-shard/shard-db-scaling/shard-db-scaling.md

    ![image-20210124090609055](images/image-20210124090609055.png)

-5. There are two variables can be modified in the stack: Number of the shard database and number of the shard director.
+5. There are two variables that can be modified in the stack: Number of the shard database and number of the shard director.

    ![image-20210124090935424](images/image-20210124090935424.png)